Introduction

 Our comprehensive approach integrates business setup with immigration law, providing you with ongoing support to ensure compliance and reduce stress during every stage of the visa process.

-Feature | UK Self-Sponsorship Visa | Tier 1 Entrepreneur Visa (Closed) | Sole Representative Visa UK |
+| Feature | UK Self-Sponsorship Visa | Tier 1 Entrepreneur Visa (Closed) | Sole Representative Visa UK |

-Sponsorship | Applicant sponsors themselves | Sponsor not required | Sponsored by overseas company |
+| Sponsorship | Applicant sponsors themselves | Sponsor not required | Sponsored by overseas company |

-Business Ownership Required | Yes, must own or control a company | Yes | No, representative of overseas firm |
+| Business Ownership Required | Yes, must own or control a company | Yes | No, applicant represents overseas parent company |

-Salary Requirements | Yes, must meet thresholds | No specific salary threshold | N/A |
+| Salary Requirements | Yes, must meet Skilled Worker thresholds | No salary threshold | N/A |

-Duration | Typically, 3 years, renewable | Up to 3 years | Up to 3 years, renewable |
+| Duration | Typically 3 years, renewable | Up to 3 years | Up to 3 years, renewable |

-Pathway to Settlement | Yes | Yes | Yes |
+| Pathway to Settlement | Yes | Yes | Yes |

 Navigating the UK self-sponsorship visa route demands knowledge not only of immigration procedures but also of UK corporate law, tax regulations, and financial compliance.
 At Lanop Business and Tax Advisors, we offer a comprehensive support combining legal, financial, and operational services, including: